Federal Aviation Regulations: Private, commuter, and commercial operations

 For all pilots, there is an important distinction in the parts that address classes of flight.
 These parts do not distinguish type of aircraft, but rather type of activity done with the aircraft.
 Regulations for commuter and commercial aviation are far more intensive than those for general aviation, and specific training is required.
 Hence, flights are often referred to as Part XX operations, to specify which one of the different sets of rules applies in a particular case.
 Also, flight schools will often designate themselves as Part 61 or Part 141 to distinguish between different levels of training and different study programs they could offer to the students.

 Part 61 is certification for all pilots, flight instructors, and ground instructors.

 Part 63 is certification for flight crewmembers other than pilots; such as flight engineers and flight navigators.

 Part 65 is certification for airmen other than flight crewmembers; such as Air Traffic Control Tower Operators, Aircraft Dispatchers, Mechanics, Repairmen and Parachute Riggers.

 Part 91 is general operating rules for all aircraft.
 General aviation flights are conducted under this part.
 Part 91, Subpart (K) prescribes operating rules for fractional ownership programs.

 Part 107 (FAA sUAS Part 107) specifies regulations to fly under the Small UAS Rule, or small unmanned aircraft systems in the National Airspace System (NAS).
 Small unmanned aircraft systems (sUAS) are those that weigh less than 55 pounds.

 Part 117 specifies flight and duty-time limitations and rest requirements for flightcrew members.

 Part 121 defines regularly scheduled air carriers.
 These are airlines who operate scheduled flights carrying either cargo or more than nine passengers.
-Among the many Part 121 rules, pilots must have 1,500 hours of flight time and must retire by age 65.
+Among the many Part 121 rules, pilots must carry an Airline Transport Pilot certificate and must retire by age 65.

 Part 133 is external load (helicopter) operations.

 Part 135 defines commuter and charter-type air carriers.
 These airlines can fly scheduled operations with aircraft with up to nine passengers (commuter flights), or they can fly on-demand, unscheduled air service for freight or with up to 30 passengers (charter flights).
 The Part 135 rules for pilots are less onerous, compared to Part 121: only 250 hours of flight time are required for a pilot to serve as first officer on a Part 135 flight and pilots are not subject to a mandatory retirement age.
 Additionally, Part 135 operators have lower TSA screening requirements for passengers.
 Part 135 operators may not sell individual seats on charter flights.
 Applicants for a Part 135 certificate must have exclusive use of at least one aircraft.

 Part 141 is a more structured method for pilot training, based on FAA syllabus and other standards.